 Toni Miner and Sherry Tomlinson, parent advocates in Jefferson County, Colorado and Columbus, Kansas, discuss how parents can work effectively with their caseworkers to get the services they want and need.

 Q: What can parents do if their worker isn’t helping them find services?

 Miner: Workers are supposed to help parents gain whatever resources they need—not necessarily call all the programs, but at least get families going in the right direction.
 It’s also a worker’s responsibility to … Read More

 Recently, I facilitated a Family Team Meeting with a mother who was going through tremendous stress.
-(To protect her privacy, I’ll just call her “Mom.”)
 Her partner had recently died and she’d been diagnosed with a serious illness.
-She also suffered from anxiety and depression.
+She also suffered from anxiety and depression

-Up until the series of crises in her life, she’d worked, had an apartment, cared for her daughter.
+Up until these crises in her life, she’d worked, had an apartment, cared for her daughter.
 But after,

 she started losing interest in life and hoarding belongings in ways that were dangerous.
 Her daughter, 12, had developmental and cognitive disabilities.
 Eventually, … Read More